mitrapra/MITx-PACMEN-/README.md

-# pacmen
+# PACMEN
-Factory for making pacmen
+Factory for Making PacMen
-You are given a starter.html code.
+Given: a starter.html.

-When button "make one" is pressed you need to complete the code to position the new pacman image and add it to the "game" div.
-It is then added to the array of pacmen, which keeps track of the position and velocity of each pacman.
+When the button "make one" is pressed one PacMan is created.
+To do that, we need to complete the code.
+Also, we need to write code to position the new PacMan image and add it to the "game" div.
+It is then added to the array of PacMen, which keeps track of the position and the velocity of each PacMan.
-You also need to make each pacman bounce off any wall it hits.
+We need code to make the PacMen bounce off any wall it hits.
-Start by getting at least one pacman positioned and viewable.
+Start by getting at least one PacMan positioned and viewable.

 <img src="PacMan1.png">